drsm79/Backbone-d3/README.md

 ## The plot views
 Each type of visualisation (should be careful about refering to them as plots...) is a Backbone view.
-A helper factory function (Backbone.d3.getView) take a PlotCollection (and optoinal settings object) and returns the appropriate view object.
+A helper factory function (Backbone.d3.getView) take a PlotCollection (and optoinal settings object) and returns the appropriate view object. if you want to create more interesting visualizations you'll be writing views.